filipburian/users-list/README.md

 2. Run npm ci
 3. Run npm start

+### If you want to see if .env works:
+    Create .env file in root of the project
+    Add REACT_APP_API_DOMAIN=your.api.com
+    Now request for users will go to {API_DOMAIN}/users.

 That's it.

 If default port 3000 is already taken, app will ask if open on another one.